 Moreover, It's highly likely that Jesus spoke Greek while working as a craftsman in Nazareth.
 This is because Greek was a commonly used language for commerce in the surrounding region.

 In addition, He would have turned to the Septuagint (LXX) for both Torah study and personal reading.
-The Septuagint was the affordable, commonly used Greek translation of The Old Testament then.
+The affordable Septuagint was the Greek translation of The Old Testament that Jewish communities used.

 Let's explore the historical evidence that Jesus had learned and spoken several languages common to His region and time.

-The following scriptural passages reveal Jesus speaking in known languages that He had learned, not unknown tongues:
+The following scriptural passages reveal Jesus speaking in known languages that He had learned, not unknown tongues:1

-However, that's not the case.
 John 20:16 recounts Mary Magdalene meeting the resurrected Christ at the Garden Tomb, where she addresses Him as "Rabboni."
-Mark translates this Aramaic title as "Teacher" for Greek readers, knowing that Mary was not speaking in an unknown tongue.
+Mark translates this Aramaic title as "Teacher" for his Greek-speaking readers.

-Therefore, scholars cannot assume Jesus spoke in unknown languages in Matthew and Mark simply because His words were translated.
+This translation doesn't indicate an unknown tongue, but rather shows Mark's consideration for readers unfamiliar with Aramaic terms.
+Therefore, scholars cannot assume Jesus spoke in unknown languages simply because His words were translated in Mark's gospel.

 The account of Lazarus' death and resurrection in John 11 may offer some indication that Jesus prayed in tongues.
 We read in verse 33 that Jesus "groaned in His Spirit" and was troubled when He saw Mary weeping.
 This could be taken to mean a form of intercessory prayer in tongues.